Benefits of Being Prepared

 If you talk about what’s happening now, it’s easy.

 How to bring up something genuine you notice and like, in the environment and/or in her.

 There’s a lot that happens well BEFORE any words come out of your mouth when you are making a connection with a new woman in social situations.

 First you see her in the room, make your way towards her, get in her line of sight, and then you say something.

 There’s a whole in-depth process for “approach” as a whole, but today we’re going to focus on what to SAY to a woman at first.

 What conversation topics are best for those first few words you exchange with her?

-It’s important that it feels natural, relevant, pleasant, and genuine.
+It’s important that your social interactions feel natural, relevant, pleasant, and genuine.